Techie + Gamers

 Brian Shimmerlik and Steven Bofill are both from New York.
 Steven graduated with a degree in mechanical engineering from UMass Amherst.
 Brian has an MBA from NYU Stern School of Business.

 Brian initially worked as a financial analyst at JP Morgan until he became a senior associate at Emigrant Bank.
-As soon as he realized this wasn’t the right career for him, he decided to intern at a tech startup called Conductor Inc.
+He later changed careers and interned at a tech startup called Conductor Inc.

 In 2008, Steven founded and worked as the lead front-end developer for a web development firm, Scratch Interactive.
 A couple of years later, he was a mechanical engineer at Sikorsky Aircraft.